The three key principles behind creating outstanding job descriptions

 Make a statement by choosing your words carefully

-More broadly, the words you use throughout the job description offer candidates insight — positive and negative — into if and how your company prioritizes inclusivity and diversity.
+More broadly, the words you use while creating a job description offer candidates insight — positive and negative — into if and how your company prioritizes inclusivity and diversity.

 “Any time somebody says they're looking for rock stars, my soul dies a little bit,” Kevin said.
-To help ensure descriptions are inclusive, the Notarize team routinely uses online tools to decode gender bias.
+To help ensure descriptions are inclusive, many recruiting teams use online tools to decode gender bias.

-While a job description offers your company an opportunity to share all the things you’re proud of, providing candidates an honest, transparent view into the role they’re applying for and the company itself reflects something bigger: authenticity.
+While a job description offers your company an opportunity to share all the things you’re proud of, providing candidates an honest, transparent view into the job specifications of the role they’re applying for and the company itself reflects something bigger: authenticity.
 In a competitive market, that can be a significant differentiator.

 “There's a very literal sense in which a job description is an advertisement for the company, but you have to be very careful not to sound like you're just selling something,” Kevin said.
 “A description shouldn’t be all about shiny objects and good times.”